 Cassville is a tiny borough located in the state of Pennsylvania.
 With a population of 135 people and just one neighborhood, Cassville is the 1116th largest community in Pennsylvania.
-Cassville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Cassville has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Because occupations involving physical labor dominate the local economy, Cassville is generally considered to be a blue-collar town.
-53.13% of the Cassville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Cassville, you'll notice that it is more blue-collar than most other communities in America.
+53.13% of Cassville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cassville is a borough of transportation and shipping workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Cassville who work in healthcare (26.56%), law enforcement and fire fighting (7.81%), and office and administrative support (3.13%).

 The borough is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Cassville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Cassville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.